 Victor Kattan is a Nottingham Senior Research Fellow at the School of Law at the University of Nottingham.
 He moved to Nottingham from the National University of Singapore (NUS) where he was a fellow at the Middle East Institute and the Faculty of Law.
 Victor had previously taught the University of London’s School of Oriental and African Studies and was a legal adviser to the Government of Palestine in Ramallah on secondment from the United Nations Development Program (UNDP) in Jerusalem.

-Victor has lectured extensively overseas and taken part in workshops organized by the United Nations and the International Committee of the Red Cross.
+Victor has lectured extensively overseas and taken part in workshops organized by the United Nations, the Organization of Islamic Cooperation, and the International Committee of the Red Cross.
 He has acted as a consultant for the European Council on Foreign Relations, the Oxford Research Group, and a number of governments.

 LL.B (Hons.)
 Brunel University

 LL.M Leiden University

 Ph.D School of Oriental and African Studies, University of London